New Student FAQ - Everything you need to know!

 Welcome email (Welcome to Edinburgh Napier University)

-From 7 December 2020 onwards, we will be issuing a welcome email to anyone whose application status is Unconditional Firm.
+From w/c 5 July 2021 onwards, we will be issuing a welcome email to anyone whose application status is Unconditional Firm.
 The Welcome email will be sent to your personal email account.
 As and when students application statuses change to Unconditional Firm (e.g. after the release of your examination results) we will send you the welcome email.

 Please allow 7 working days after your status changes to Unconditional Firm for this email to arrive.
 If you are Unconditional Firm and have not received this welcome email, please check your junk/spam email folders first.